jacobbriones1/NLP-with-Twitter/README.md

 the word *Children*, then the three dimensional vector for *Children* could be something like [1,-0.89, 2.9].
 <br>
 As an example, we can consider the following tweet:<br>
-- "If I die from going to a Trump rally, at least Ill die jacked-up on rage, racism, and conspiracy theories."
+- "If I die from going to a Trump rally, at least Ill die jacked-up on rage, racism, and conspiracy theories."<br>
 In order for a computer to process this statement, we need to convert it into a form which it can process.
 The simplest way to do represent this statement is to convert each word into a vector known as a **One-Hot Encoded** vector.
 To convert a word into a One-Hot Encoded vector, the first step is to create an *ordered* vocabulary list of all *unique* words used in that string.
 The length of a one-hot encoded vector is the number of unique words in the vocabulary,